vostok/devtools/library-dev-conventions/conventions.md

 ### Code-related practices
 * Should use [code style](https://github.com/vostok/devtools/tree/master/code-style-csharp) provided in `vostok.devtools` module.
-* Should include [JetBrains Annotations](https://www.jetbrains.com/help/resharper/Reference__Code_Annotation_Attributes.html) source as internal classes in a single file.
+* Should include [JetBrains Annotations](https://www.jetbrains.com/help/resharper/Reference__Code_Annotation_Attributes.html) as a link from [vostok.devtools/jetbrains-annotations](https://github.com/vostok/devtools/blob/master/jetbrains-annotations/JetBrainsAnnotations.cs).
+The link should be named `Annotations\JetBrainsAnnotations.cs`.
+See [library project sample](../library-project-sample) for an example.
 * Should decorate appropriate pieces of code with following JetBrains Annotations:
 	* `[CanBeNull]` and `[ItemCanBeNull]`
 	* `[NotNull]` and `[ItemNotNull]`